AshGw/AES-256/README.md

 ## Installation ##
 No need to clone or configure anything manually.
-<br>Just hit the terminal and run the command
+<br>Run this command in the Terminal
 ```bash
 curl -sSfL https://raw.githubusercontent.com/AshGw/CryptographyAES-256/main/important/setup.sh | bash
 ```
-This will colne & install all the dependencies needed on your machine in the current directory you're at.
+This will clone & install all the dependencies needed on your machine inside the directory you're currently at.
 <br>The GUI will pop off automatically and you can start using it right away.

 ## Ash Library ##
-The Ash.py is a comprehensive collection of carefully designed functions and code modules that facilitate optimal performance and reliability in data encryption and decryption operations  while ensuring the utmost security and confidentiality.
+The Ash.py library is a comprehensive collection of carefully designed functions and code modules that facilitate optimal performance and reliability in data encryption and decryption operations  while ensuring the utmost security and confidentiality.

 <br>It uses primitives from the cryptography.py library with added security features while keeping it simple and highly flexible to provide a head-ache free solution for developers.

 <br>You can check [Features](https://github.com/AshGw/CryptographyAES-256#features) tag below to learn more about the security features.
-<br>You can check [unittest](unittestAsh.py) to verify how it works.
+<br>You can check the [unittesting file](unittestAsh.py) to verify how it works.

 ### Usage ##
 1) Generate a key if you don't have one already